supertokens/supertokens-auth-react/examples/with-angular-thirdpartyemailpassword/README.md

 -   The frontend code is located in the `/src` folder.
 -   Our frontend will have 3 Angular components, a `home`, `auth` and `root` component.
 -   The `home` component will use `supertokens-website` for session management and the `auth` component will use `supertokens-auth-react` for Authentication flows and UI.
--   Since both the `home` and `auth` (since `supertokens-auth-react` SDK uses `supertokens-website`) depend on `supertokens-website`, we can initialize this library in our root component.
+-   Since both the `home` and `auth` components (since `supertokens-auth-react` SDK uses `supertokens-website`) depend on `supertokens-website`, we can initialize this library in our root component.
 This will also reduce the bundle sizes for the `home` and `auth` component.
 -   The `root` component contains our routing logic with refrences to the the `home` and `auth` component modules to enable code splitting.

 ## Code splitting and bundle analysis

-Since we use refrences to the `home` and `auth` routing components in our routing logic code splitting will be enabled.
+Since we use refrences to the `home` and `auth` components in our routing logic, code splitting will be enabled.
 During the build process Angular will create seperate bundles for the `auth` and `home` components.

 This will decrease the main bundle size and allow us to lazy-load the `home` and `auth` component chunks depending on which route we visit.